MehreenAbdullah/Financial_KPI_Dashboard_Budget_vs_Actual/README.md

 Project Overview
 ---
-This project presents a Financial KPI Dashboard built in Excel to review month-on-month performance against budget and prior year results.
-The dashboard consolidates revenue, expenses, EBIT, and operational indicators into a single reporting view.
-The focus of the model is on identifying budget variances, tracking revenue growth, monitoring departmental cost behavior, and assessing profitability trends.
-It also include debtor aging and hiring data to link operational activity with financial impact.
-The objective is to demonstrate how financial data can be structured into a clear reporting format that supports performance review and cost control discussions.
+This is a Financial KPI Dashboard built in Excel to track month-on-month performance against budget and prior year results.
+It brings together revenue, expenses, EBIT, and key operational indicators into a single reporting view for structured analysis.
+The focus is on identifying budget variances, monitoring revenue growth, evaluating departmental cost behavior, and understanding profitability trends.
+It also incorporates debtor aging and hiring data to connect operational activity with financial impact.
+The purpose is to show how financial information can be organized into a clear, decision-focused reporting format for performance monitoring and cost control discussions.

 Business Objective:
 ---